jhubbard778/mx-simulator-typescript-scripting/readme.md

 # MX Simulator TypeScript Scripting

-A boilerplate for writing MX Simulator scripts in TypeScript, bundled down to ES5-compatible JavaScript for Duktape.
+A template for writing MX Simulator scripts in TypeScript, bundled down to ES5-compatible JavaScript for Duktape.

+Clone this repo as a starting point for your own script, write your logic in `src/main.ts`, and build it into a single JS file ready to drop into MX Simulator.

 ## Prerequisites